Cyber-Wolfe/Netflix_and_Analyze/README.md

 * We had to create a Key column.
 	1. To mark each line as there could be multiple titles with the same name.
+	2. The key would allow us to bypass encoding, mulitple languages can prove an issue for Pandas to read.
-	2. We had to seperate the genre type to another sheet by using the genre type as the header and marking 1 (Yes) or 2 (No) and using the key to connect both.
+* We had to seperate the genre type to another sheet with binary encoding (marking 1 (Yes) or 2 (No)).
-	3. Same process was done for the language types.
+* The previous process was done for the language types.
-* The key would allow us to bypass encoding, mulitple languages can prove an issue for Pandas to read.
-* A breakdown of the genres into their own columns with bnary encoding could help organize our data more efficiently.

 Once the excel file was complete, we had to import the information into a SQL database.